-All we are talking about is utilizing Touch Points to create an excellent experience for everyone touched by the Hotels service and products.
-And show that you really care about them as your customer.
+All we are talking about is utilizing touchpoints to create an excellent experience for everyone touched by the Hotels service and products.
+And show that you care about them as your customer.

-Many Hotels has today started to realize that need to adapt some form of Social Media Strategies.
+Many Hotels has today started to realize that need to adopt some form of Social Media Strategies.
 These Hotels has moved into the – Realization stage.

 Here we see many Hotels do all the ‘right’ things.
 But there is a missing link.

 Social Media is not like a survey or GSI (Guest Satisfaction Index) scores, where you get a response and follow up to the Hotel.